VenkataMummareddi/movies-challenge/README.md

-# Mediascale challenge: Machine Learning on Movies
+# Challenge: Machine Learning on Movies

 The goal of this challenge is to build a Machine Learning model to predict the genres of a movie, given its synopsis.
 Your solution will be evaluated on:
 - The performance of your Machine Learning model.